imagine a u.s. without racism

 This world premiere unfolds at the Firehouse, Mixed Blood’s home, located at 1501 South 4th Street in Minneapolis.

-imagine a u.s. without racism previews April 8th and opens April 13th.
-Admission is free and can be reserved on a first-come-first-served basis here.
+imagine a u.s. without racism previews April 8th, 9th & 10th.
+It opens on April 13th.
+Admission is free and can be reserved on a first-come-first-served basis below.